In Conversation with Michael Papaeleftheriou

 Michael Papaeleftheriou (MP):

-I feel an immense relief.
-Relief that it turned out to be everything I had imagined and more.
-And, relief that I finally made something I was proud of.
-Relief that it got done.
+I feel an immense relief, that it was more than I had imagined, that I made something I was proud of.
+But mostly that it got done.

 Casting is one of those steps in a film production you have to get right.
 How did you get through it?